-Air-Source Heat Pumps (ASHPs) take solar-derived heat energy out of the outside air and ‘upgrade’ it, by means of a compressor, to a higher temperature to heat a building and its hot water, using a compressor.
+Air-Source Heat Pumps (ASHPs) take solar-derived heat energy out of the outside air and ‘upgrade’ it, by means of a compressor, to a higher temperature to heat a building and its hot water.
 Heat pumps are considered to generate renewable heat because each unit of electricity consumed by the compressor can deliver several units of solar-derived heat ‘out of thin air’.

-ASHPs work quite like an air conditioner operating in reverse, by chilling a refrigerant liquid and pumping it through an outdoor heat exchanger resembling a car radiator where, being colder than the air being drawn through it by the fan, it absorbs the relative warmth and evaporates.
-The warmed vapour then passes through a compressor, greatly increasing its temperature.
+ASHPs work quite like an air conditioner operating in reverse.
+It chills a liquid refrigerant and pumps it through an outdoor heat exchanger resembling a car radiator where, being colder than the air being drawn through it by the fan, it absorbs the relative warmth and evaporates.
+The vapour then passes through a compressor, greatly increasing its temperature.

 This heat is absorbed, via a second heat exchanger, into your home’s heating and hot water systems causing the refrigerant to cool and condense back into a liquid.
 Its temperature drops much further again as it passes through an expansion valve, ready to start the cycle again.

 Correct sizing of the heat pump and its radiator or underfloor system is crucial to the effective and efficient operation and will depend on your building’s heat requirements.
-At the outset it is important to implement all possible energy efficiency measures such as roof, wall and floor insulation and draught-proofing to minimise your heat demand.
+At the outset it is important to implement all possible energy-efficiency measures such as roof, wall and floor insulation and draught-proofing to minimise fluctuations in your heat demand.

 When sizing a system it is important to consult a professional installer for expert advice.
-A heat pump can be designed to meet 100% of space heating requirements but often they are sized to provide less, needing some form of supplementary heating for the few coldest days of the year, either immersion heaters in the heat pump system, or some other form of heating such as a wood-burning stove.
-Heat pumps will usually only partially heat domestic hot water so secondary heating (ie. an immersion heater) must be programmed to raise this periodically for a while to kill any bacteria.
+A heat pump can be designed to meet 100% of space heating requirements but may be sized to provide less, so needing some form of supplementary heating for the very coldest days of the year, either immersion heaters in the heat pump system, or some separate heat source such as a wood-burning stove.
+Heat pumps will usually heat domestic hot water to 50-60OC so an immersion heater must be programmed to raise this periodically for a while to kill any bacteria.

-Heat pumps operate most effectively in very energy-efficient buildings, ideally new builds.
-Whilst they will provide heat in any situation, their efficiency is very sensitive to the flow temperature demanded of them, which is a function of the size of emitter (radiator or underfloor pipework) and the rate of heat loss.
+Heat pumps operate most effectively in very energy-efficient buildings.
+Whilst they will provide heat in any situation, their efficiency is sensitive to the flow temperature demanded of them, which is a function of the size of emitter (radiator or underfloor pipework) and the rate of heat loss.